 Platelet Rich Plasma Therapy in Hair Restoration

 Recent scientific research and technology provides the medical community with new understandings of wound and tissue healing.
 As a result of these scientific studies, we recognize PRP is an all-natural autologous medical procedure performed in physicians’ offices for scalp, skin, and hair stimulation.
+The theory for hair growth is that the patients’ platelets are injected deep into the scalp to the depth of the hair follicles.
+The platelets are thought to stimulate the dermal papilla cells that contribute to improved hair growth.

 In a recent study published in Dermatologic Surgery, physicians in Korea published data supporting the clinical application of PRP in hair restoration.